This post was contributed by guest blogger Sarah Schmidt, a Marie Curie Fellow at The Sainsbury Laboratory.

 3) Volunteer – Step into science education

 Do you aim to reach young people?
 Try networking with your local education community.
 Get involved in education advocacy non-profits like Phipps Conservatory or the Brilliant Club and share your knowledge at local schools.
 Or work as a guide in local museums, zoos or botanical gardens.
-You can also work or volunteer for a science communication organisation like Lab in a A Lorry or Building with Biology.
+You can also work or volunteer for a science communication organisation like Building with Biology.
 Local environmental groups, charities and NGOs are often looking for outreach volunteers as well.